kevmoo/build_version/README.md

     `lib/src/version.dart` will be generated with content:

     ```dart
-    // Generated code.
+    /// Generated code.
 Do not modify.
-    const packageVersion = '1.2.3';
+    const String packageVersion = '1.2.3';
     ```